February 19, 2019 413

-Many people consider the high technology-based small firms when discussing entrepreneur concerned with innovation.
+Many people consider the high technology-based small firms when discussing entrepreneurs concerned with innovation.
 Yet innovation can occur with low technology as well as high technology-based firms.
-It may simply involve “managing changes” the entrepreneur may find a new method of changing the process of production as well product.
+It may simply involve “managing changes” the entrepreneur may find a new method of changing the process of production as well as product.

 The product here can equally mean services, innovation in services can occur through new variations in the service product.
 The diffusion stage requires the development of the technology so that it can be applied and adopted in different uses.

 Innovations are all those activities that give rise to a new product or process of production.

 Innovation may be categorized into product innovation and process innovation.
 Innovation can further be defined as the transformation of an idea into a new or improved product or operational process in industry or commerce.